The Woman in the Red Coffin Jul 9, 2018 8:44:01 GMT -5

 The Woman in the Red Coffin

-On Sunday, December 8, 1968, a group of hunters came across a coffin about 15 feet from the from 188th Street East, just south of Fort Tejon Road.
+On Sunday, December 8, 1968, a group of hunters came across a coffin about 15 feet from 188th Street East, just south of Fort Tejon Road in Antelope Valley, California.
 “It was behind a tree or bush and could not be seen from the roadway,” Longshore advised.
 “It was covered with dead limbs of trees and rocks and some dirt.”

 The hunters contacted the Lancaster Station and deputies pried open the coffin.
-Inside, they found the decomposed, mummified body of a 5'4" white female, who appeared to be 35- to 50-years old, with short auburn hair turning grey.
+Inside, they found the decomposed, mummified body of a 5'4" white female, who appeared to be 35- to 50-years old, with short, grey-streaked auburn hair.
 Her hair was in bobby-pinned curls and she was wearing a hairnet, as though she had been getting ready for bed.
 She was wearing pink pajamas and a red and white checked robe and someone had placed a paper bag over her head to protect her face.

 The lady had been shot.
 “The cause of death was determined to be a gunshot wound through and through, so there is no ballistics,” Longshore added.
 “That means it went in one portion of the body and exited the other.”